ChrisSantosLang/MADChairs/README.md

 * MADChairs.{round}.player.timedOut: "1" is the player timed-out so selection was randomized in that {round}
 * MADChairs.{round}.player.debt: Cumulative debt of favors owed to other players from the first round until that {round}
 * MADChairs.{round}.player.skill_estimate: The player's estimated skill based on peformance in that and previous {rounds}
+* MADChairs.{round}.player.strategy: The player's description of their strategy

 You may want to use
 * [oTree hub](https://www.otreehub.com/)